 SAM: Kaleb and Hollie have hit the nail on the head so far, and I will add what I can.
 Just like the two of them, I loved the stability of this shoe, the upper, and found the outsole very grippy.

 The positives I want to cover are in the midsole build.
 I used the Wave Sky 6 good for early morning shakeout runs and slow short mileage.
-This shoe follows the Mizuno tradition of the Wave plate and provides a good balance of cushion and flex when the plate is paired with the Enerzy and Enerzy Core midsole.
+This shoe follows the Mizuno tradition of the Wave name and provides a good balance of cushion and flex with the Enerzy and Enerzy Core midsole.
+However, there are actually three foams in the shoe — Mizuno’s Wave is now an EVA-based layer for stability.
 The Enerzy Core is some good stuff, and this shoe could use a lot more of it.
-It is placed on top of the Wave Plate and is soft and springy, as Kaleb mentions.
+It is placed on top of the Wave layer and is soft and springy, as Kaleb mentions.
 This is very present in the heel landing, which I found to be the most comfortable part of the shoe.
 The Enerzy foam makes up the outer layer under the plate and is not as soft as the Enerzy Core but is more resilient and protects your foot from ground contact while providing a firmer toe-off to keep your stride moving.
 This dual-midsole tandem is very balanced, and if it was the only thing present in the shoe, I think I would have enjoyed running in it.
 Sadly, something hiding in between the midsole sandwich made my running experience not enjoyable.
 Read on to the cons for more on that.

 Another positive to this shoe is that it is durable as all get out.
 After the apocalypse, the only two things left will be cockroaches and the Wave Sky 6.
 For $170, you get a shoe that will last you over 300 miles.
 With so many shoes these days lasting for about a week’s worth of runs, getting many miles out of the Mizuno Wave Sky 6 is a blessing.